unixabg/cryptmypi/README.md

 **Note:** Only tested on:
 - Host OS: Debian 10 and Kali
-- Target OS: Kali, Pi OS and Ubuntu
+- Target OS: Kali, Raspberry Pi OS and Ubuntu
 - Target Hardware: RaspberryPi 2, 3 and 4
 - irc channel oftc/#cryptmypi